Tartan Laboratories: Company founding and initial history

 In addition, in March 1982, the company received a contract to maintain and enhance the DIANA intermediate representation that was intended as the cornerstone to various Ada tools.

 Tartan also produced compilers for the languages C and Modula-2.
 Among the C compiler implementers there were Guy L. Steele Jr. and Samuel P. Harbison, who combined to publish C: A Reference Manual (1984) to provide a precise description of the language, which Tartan was trying to implement on a wide range of systems.
 Both authors participated in the ANSI C standardization process; several revisions of the book were subsequently issued to reflect the new standard.
+In addition, Tartan created a microcode compiler for Intel Corporation, the goal of which was to produce microcode that was more efficient than what could be done by hand-coding.

 After a while Wulf assumed the role of chairman and senior vice president for development.
 By early 1985, Tartan had some 60 employees, a payroll over $2 million, and had seen over $9 million invested by capital venture outfits.
 The company was considered one of the Pittsburgh area's foremost high-technology firms and part of, as The Pittsburgh Press put it, "changing [the city's] image as a smokestack wasteland".
 Tartan hosted an ACM SIGAda conference in Pittsburgh in July 1986.

 In 1987, Tartan and integrated development environment maker Rational began a collaboration in producing a joint product for the 1750A, using Tartan's code generators.

 Indeed, the Ada 1750A product generated very efficient code and established a strong reputation in the industry.

 By 1987, the company had received $11 million in venture capital funding.

 Both of the key founders would then leave Tartan: Jones in 1987 and Wulf followed in 1988.
 Both went on to distinguished further careers in government settings and at the University of Virginia.